The Getty

 • <people by state or condition> (e.g., handicapped).

-Contains terms for groups of people organized for a purpose, typically characterized by a more or less constant membership, a body of officers or functionaries, and a set of regulations guiding their activities and conduct.
-Included are public organizations such as social services, private organizations such as firms, and those that can be either such as charities.
-Also included are administrative and political organizations such as nations and kingdoms that incorporate a geographic area and general population as well as an organized administration.
+Contains concept records for roles for groups of people who are organized for a purpose, typically characterized by a more or less constant membership, a body of officers or functionaries, and a set of regulations guiding their activities and conduct.
+Included are public organizations such as social services, private organizations such as firms, and those that can be either, such as charities.
+Also included are administrative and political organizations such as nations, tribal areas, and kingdoms, that incorporate a geographic area and general population as well as an organized administration.

 • Regarding other Hierarchies

-Terms for groups of people that do not constitute organizations (e.g., social classes) are found in the People hierarchy.
+Concept records for groups of people that do not constitute organizations (e.g., social classes) are found in the People Hierarchy.

-• Terms for collections of objects brought together and managed by an organization or person (e.g., corporate collections) are found in the Object Groupings and Systems hierarchies.
+• Concept records for collections of objects brought together and managed by an organization or person (e.g., corporate collections) are found in the Object Groupings and Systems hierarchies.

-• Terms for settlements (e.g., cities) and districts (e.g., school districts) which include an organization but which emphasize a concept of physical space takes precedence are found in the Settlements and Landscapes and the Built Complexes and Districts hierarchies respectively.
+• Concept records for settlements (e.g., cities) and districts (e.g., school districts) which include an organization but which emphasize a concept of physical space takes precedence are found in the Settlements and Landscapes and the Built Complexes and Districts hierarchies respectively.

-• Terms that are the same for both a building and the organization it houses (e.g., churches, hospitals) are found in the Built Works hierarchy.
+• Concept records with terms that are the same for both a building and the organization it houses (e.g., churches, hospitals) are found here and in the Built Works hierarchy.
+Use Qualifiers to distinguish the two (e.g., churches (institutions) and churches (buildings)).
+Link the related concepts through Associative Relationships.

 • Organization